FarizAmmar/savora/README.md

 , or similar.

-📦 Deployment
+# 📦 Deployment

 The easiest way to deploy Savora is via Vercel
 .

 Connect your repository and deploy in just a few clicks 🚀.

-More info: Next.js Deployment Docs
+More info: Next.js Deployment Docs.
-.